-- This is a controlled groundwater area for the shallow aquifer from the surface of the ground to a depth of 70 feet. - The shallow aquifer is closed to further appropriations except for applicants for a Permit for Beneficial Water Use who:
+- This is a controlled groundwater area for the shallow aquifer from the surface of the ground to a depth of 70 feet. - The shallow aquifer is closed to further appropriations except for applicants for a Permit for Beneficial Water Use who: - a.
+Prove the criteria of Section 85-2-311, MCA by clear and convincing evidence, and - b.
+Submit a plan for water augmentation of Larson Creek or prove that augmentation is not necessary. - Applicants for wells greater than 70 feet shall also be required to apply for and receive a permit.

-Applicants for wells greater than 70 feet shall also be required to apply for and receive a permit.
 All wells greater than 70 feet deep must be constructed so that the controlled aquifer is sealed off with grout to prohibit leakage from the controlled aquifer to other aquifers.